GeorgeDainton/CV/README.md

 ## Skills

-#### Outstanding communicator, in person, via telephone and email
+#### Clear communicator

-- At The London Review of Books, my team and I were at the center of a substantial 3 floor refurbishment
+- At The London Review of Books, my team and I were at the center of a substantial 3 floor refurbishment.
-- This involved every department in the company, and I was required to liase with all of them simultaneously to ensure the delivery of the refurbishement as smoothly as possible
+- This involved every department in the company, and I was required to liase with all of them simultaneously to ensure the delivery of the refurbishement as smoothly as possible.
+- Enitre offices had to be consolidated, along with all their IT and telephone equipment, onto one floor which presented difficult logistical issues.
-- Navigated complex interdepartmental and interpersonal conflicts diplomatically and helped parties to reach compromises reagrding the outcome of the project.
+- Navigated complex interdepartmental and interpersonal conflicts diplomatically and helped parties to reach compromises.

 #### Effective planner with excellent time management

 - I helped deliver the best service in a timely fashion to our clients whilst working at the British Red Cross.
 - I had to manage my time very effectively, and often cover lots of ground for multiple service users during the day.
 This meant planning our response thoroughly but also keeping as flexible as possible to account for changes of circumstances in what could often be highly volatile situations.
+- I used this skill repeatedly whilst at Makers, as thorough planning is essential to the success of any project, however, working under time constraints and accounting for things such as illness and unforseen technical issues meant that on group projects plans had to be changed on the fly.
+This was made much easier by using an agile process, adapting our strategy as and when required.

+####

 ## Education